StevenClontz/prof.clontz.org/classes/2019/08/ma320/standards.md

 - **10. Equivalence Relations**
   Given a non-equivalence relation and three elements, explain which pairs are related, and explain why the relation is not an equivalence relation based on those elements.
+- **11. Functions**
+  Be able to analyze a given function, including computing things such as pre-images, and identifying functions as onto or one-to-one.